 Since 1992, Miller explored a more abstract form of picture-making by passing light through coloured glass and liquid and cut paper forms.
 In sharp contrast to the norm of photographic exposures that last for a fragment of a second, Miller often uses long exposures lasting anywhere between one and twenty hours to create his unique and luminous images.
 As Christina Spens (Studio International) has said, 'Experiencing these works there is a growing feeling of being in some out-of-body space, in which our consciousness becomes an energy similar to light itself.'

 The solo exhibition Midwinter Blaze was presented at Ingleby in 2019, accompanied by a major new book, BLAZE, introduced by Edmund de Wall.
 For Art Basel Miami Beach 2020 Ingleby made a digital solo presentation of new works made by the artist in the darkroom during lockdown.
+Both the Arnolfini Gallery, Bristol and The National Museum of Wales will present major museum shows of Miller's toward the end of February 2023.

 Miller is represented in numerous private and public collections worldwide, including the Victoria & Albert Museum, London and the Metropolitan Museum of Art, New York.